Experienced software architect

 - Mentored several junior engineers and helped them grow in their position.

-- Managed engineering teams geographically distributed over the USA, India, Eastern and Western Europe, as well as a remote team of contractors.
+- Managed engineering teams distributed across the US, India, Eastern and Western Europe.

 Google (Internet related services and products)

-- More than doubled the speed and scalability of the Google Brain machine learning engine.
+- More than doubled the speed and scalability of the DistBelief machine learning engine, the precursor to TensorFlow.
 This resulted in annual savings exceeding $100 million.

 - Trained a neural network capable of detecting license plates in the StreetView imagery with more than 99.9% accuracy.